childsb/glusterfs-hadoop-docs/ConfiguringAmbari.markdown

 ##Pre-installation setup

-Once you have copied the rpms do the following on each node complete the following steps:
+Once you have copied the rpms perform the following steps on each node:

 0. Set permissions for the getfattr process vi /etc/sudoers.d/gluster